Rob Kardashian’s ‘Reclusive’ Behavior In Recent Months Reportedly Worrying His Family

 Rob Kardashian has reportedly been keeping himself distant from his family, which is causing concern among the rest of the Kardashian-Jenner clan.
 A source recently revealed to Radar Online that the reality star has been exhibiting “reclusive” behavior for several months and hiding out in his own home.
-As fans know, the rest of the Kardashian-Jenners are extremely tight-knit, so they are reportedly unsure of how to approach Rob in this situation.
+As fans know, the rest of the Kardashian-Jenners are extremely tightknit, so they are reportedly unsure of how to approach Rob in this situation.

 “For a while, Rob was in a good place and had been planning his comeback,” the source explained.
 “It was a big relief for his family and he finally seemed to be on the right track.”

-The 32-year-old television personality had been planning to return to the public eye with E!’s reality series Keeping Up With the Kardashians season, which was confirmed by his sister Kim back in January.
-However, the source said that he backed out of filming in the last minute.
+The 32-year-old television personality had been planning a return to the public eye in this season of E!’s reality series Keeping Up With the Kardashians, which was confirmed by his sister Kim back in January.
+However, the source said that he backed out of filming at the last minute.

 “[Rob] is spending all of his time hiding at his place or [his sister] Khloe’s house instead,” the source added.

-Rob quit filming new episodes of Keeping Up With the Kardashians last year as he entered a legal battle with his ex Blac Chyna, who filed a restraining order against him.
+Rob quit filming new episodes of Keeping Up With the Kardashians last year as he entered a legal battle with his ex, Blac Chyna, who filed a restraining order against him.
 He released a statement at the time explaining his decision to leave the series, according to Hollywood Life.

 “It has been an extraordinarily difficult time for me emotionally and I have no desire to continue participating in the reality show,” he said, noting that he suffered “emotional damage” from his legal drama.